World War Z (film): Post-production

+When all scenes of the Airbus A310-304 were shot at Malta, the shots of the plane taking off were digitally altered to have the aircraft be painted with the "Belarus Airways" livery, and the plane crash scene was done through CGI.

 The re-shoots, coupled with other overages, caused the film's budget to balloon to around $190 million, which shocked Paramount president Marc Evans.
 Several of the scenes shot in Budapest, including a large-scale battle with the zombies in Moscow's Red Square, were dropped from the final cut in order to water down the film's political undertones and steer it towards a more generally friendly summer blockbuster.
 The climactic battle scene in Russia, for which there was 12 minutes of footage, reportedly had Pitt's character fighting through zombies more like "a warrior hero" than "the sympathetic family man" of the earlier acts.
 The second-unit director, Simon Crane, said: "It wasn't character-driven anymore...
 [The filmmakers] really needed to think about what they wanted to do with the third act."
 Additional scenes were also filmed at the Pfizer building at Discovery Park in Sandwich, Kent, for scenes where Gerry tries to find a cure for the zombie pandemic.

 In March 2013, it was reported that Paramount changed a scene in the film, in which the characters speculate that the zombie outbreak originated in mainland China, in hopes of landing a distribution deal in the country.
 An executive familiar with upcoming releases in China told TheWrap in June that a cut of the film was rejected by Chinese censors.
 A Paramount executive contended that he was "unaware of any rejection", explaining: "We have submitted one version and have yet to receive a response."